FINDING A WORK-STUDY JOB

 STEP 1.
 THE SEARCH BEGINS.......

-The first step to finding a job is visiting our Job Posting page.
+The first step to finding a job is visiting our Job Posting page (NOTE this will be available starting August 1, 2014 for the upcoming Fall Semester).
 There you will find a list of all of the positions that are available at this time.

 Each job posting has a job description with more detailed information about the position's requirements.
 Read these descriptions carefully to see if the position is of interest to you.
 The types of things that you should pay particularly close attention to are things such as specific time demands or special requirements/qualifications of the position.